-My research expertise lies within the field of feminist cultural studies of technoscience, with a particular interest in digital media and technologies.
-Within this, my focus is on the norms that constitute/limit/define gendered, sexualised bodies, and how these come-into-being in dialogue with various kinds of digital technologies.
+My research expertise lies within the field of feminist cultural studies of technoscience, with particular reference to digital media technologies, Science and Technology Studies and normcritical perspectives on gender and the body.
 Both my doctoral dissertation and my postdoctoral research have examined concrete examples of this using a variety of analytical and methodological tools.

 I have a PhD in Gender Studies (2010) from Linköping University, Sweden, and have also worked at the University of Southern Denmark.

 I currently divide my time between the Department of Gender Studies, Lund University, and the Department of Media, Cognition and Communication at Copenhagen University, Denmark.